Lahore University of Management Sciences: Shaikh Ahmad Hassan School of Law

 The groundbreaking ceremony of LUMS' fourth school, Shaikh Ahmad Hassan School of Law, took place on Saturday, 5 April 2014 on campus.
 The chief guest at the ceremony was the Chief Justice of Pakistan, Justice Tassaduq Hussain Jillani.
 The law school has been named after (late) Shaikh Ahmad Hassan.
 The establishment of SAHSOL has grown out of the LUMS Department of Law and Policy, which has been functioning since 2004, offers a 5-year joint BA-LL.B undergraduate programme, accredited by the Pakistan Bar Council.
 The school is led by Sadaf Aziz.

-LUMS School of Education
+Syed Ahsan Ali and Syed Maratib Ali School of Education

-On 6 January 2017, LUMS announced the establishment of its fifth school, the LUMS School of Education.
+On 6 January 2017, LUMS announced the establishment of its fifth school, the Syed Ahsan Ali and Syed Maratib Ali School of Education.
 The exploratory phase for the LUMS School of Education was initiated in October 2015 with funding from the Babar Ali Foundation.
 According to university sources, over the course of the project phase, the team established local, regional and international links through events such as the inaugural Education Roundtable at LUMS in March 2016.

 The school will be home to the following programs, starting in Fall 2018.